bookingactivities/booking-activities/readme.txt

 = 1.15.4 =
 * Tweak - Enable the "Today" button even if today's view is not accessible
 * Tweak - Use select2 library for options using selectboxes with multiple values
+* Tweak - If the refunded WC order items quantity is not set, try to compute it from the refunded amount
+* Fix - Bookings were not refunded when a WC order was totally refunded but whithout selecting the WC order items to refund
 * Dev - Use WP default strings for Add New, Publish, Update, Edit, Trash, Delete, Retore
 * Dev - API to make select2 multiple select sortable
 * Dev - Add indexes to relevent database columns to improve performance on large databases